-If you own a business that greatly relies on consistent quality control then you must have heard of Vision Inspection Systems that work on machine vision technology for defect inspection.
+If you own a business that greatly relies on consistent quality control then you must have heard of Vision Inspection System that work on machine vision technology for defect inspection.

 Earlier versions of vision inspection systems were rule-based that required high training time and did not support real-time decision-making.
 Over the last decade, technological changes and advancements have completely changed the face of machine vision technology.